 15

-These incidents and rescues would not be possible unless the lifesavers were trained to be proficient in reading and understanding the sea conditions, rescue techniques, resuscitation, first aid, and had a minimum standard of physical fitness.
-Therefore it is our task to provide the opportunities for their members to qualify and be continually updated in the areas.
-Typically throughout the year courses are provided in: Beach Lifeguarding (NVBLQ), Lifeguard Trainer, Lifeguard Assessor, First Aid, Life Support and Inshore Rescue Boats.
+It is the task of SLSA Wales to provide the opportunities for our members to qualify and be continually updated in these areas.
+Typically, throughout the year courses are provided in: Beach Lifeguarding (NVBLQ), Lifeguard Trainer, Lifeguard Assessor, First Aid, Life Support and Inshore Rescue Boats.
 For further information on Lifesaving in Wales please contact: lifesaving@slsawales.org.uk

 Useful Contacts

-Technical Commission Chair
+Lifesaving Commission Chair

 e-mail: lifesaving@slsawales.org.uk